Definition of the term: What is FDA 21 CFR Part 11?

 - Improved data security

-- Increased data security
+- Increased data integrity and authenticity

 - Simplified recording management